 Many people out there are using a brand called Desert Essence because it’s very widely available.
 While it’s organic and says it’s ‘pure’, I get the impression that this jojoba may be refined, or at least a refined blend, and that the word ‘pure’ here is just a meaningless marketing term.
 I seem to recall somewhere reading about people having problems with this particular brand.
 Plus, it’s cheap, and good quality jojoba oil is usually not, so that isn’t a good sign.

-To be honest, in my searches, it’s been difficult to find a good brand that lives up to all the right quality standards aside from the one from High on Health.
+To be honest, in my searches, it’s been difficult to find a good brand that lives up to all the right quality standards aside from the Australian Golden one.

 However, I have found one that is available from Mountain Rose Herbs.